 Your comfort and enjoyment are important to us.
 Please inform the Ticket Office of any special needs when ordering your tickets.

 - Assisted-listening devices are available from ushers or the house manager at events in the de Jong Concert Hall, Pardoe Theatre, and Madsen Recital Hall.
+Please note that assisted listening devices only work on performances where reinforced and amplified sound is utilized.
+Unamplified and acoustic performances will not be improved through assisted listening devices.

 - American Sign Languages interpreters may be arranged by contacting the BYU Ticket Office two weeks prior to the performance.
 Deaf students attending a performance for a required course assignment should make arrangements with the University Accessibility Center.
 Please inform the BYU Ticket Office if you intend to request an interpreter so we may secure the proper seat location for your tickets to the event.